These “About Me” pages usually include lots of not-very interesting information about not-very interesting bloggers, so who am I to buck the trend?

 Once I left school after my A-levels I spurned the chance of a University education and headed for the much more exciting lifestyle choice of military service in the Royal Air Force.
 I was a telecommunications technician and I served at RAF Coningsby (7 years) and RAF Brize Norton (TCW).

-I currently spend a lot of time testing SDH systems in a lab environment.
-It’s a “whole system” test so much of our testing is aimed at the management systems rather than the Network Elements themselves, although we do have to know a bit about those too.
-Lots of Unix and a dash of Linux these days too.
-Some more modern communications protocols are invading our safe SDH haven and we’re having to figure out how all the TCP/IP data stuff works too.
-It’s very interesting and keeps the old brain ticking over nicely.
+I spent a lot of time testing SDH systems in a lab environment.
+It was a “whole system” test, so much of our testing was aimed at the management systems rather than the Network Elements themselves, although we did have to know a bit about those too.
+Lots of Unix and a dash of Linux too.
+Some more modern communications protocols are invading our safe SDH haven and we had to figure out how all the TCP/IP data stuff works too.
+It was very interesting and kept the old brain ticking over nicely.

 I’ve had mixed success in my personal life.
-I’ve been married and divorced (like so many people) but I’m now in a very happy relationship with an extremely lovely young lady called Jo.
+I’ve been married and divorced (like so many people) but I’m now in a very happy marriage with an extremely lovely young lady called Jo.
 We have managed to create an amazing daughter Ruby.
 There are several posts about this on my blog, but Jo and Ruby fill me with joy more than anything else in this world.